notea-org/notea/README.md

 ### Why not use Database?

-My understanding: The data stored in Notea is mainly files (such as text or pictures), which is not what the database is good at; Database is more expensive than S3 to read and write small data; Use S3 to generate a signed URL to access files, but the database cannot do it.
+Personally speaking, the data stored in Notea is mainly files (such as text or pictures) but the database is not good at reading and writing these type of files; S3 can generate a signed URL to access the remote files, but the database cannot do it.

 ### Why not use filesystem storage?

-Too many excellent offline note-taking apps on the web.
-Because I couldn't find a product that supports both self-hosted and data synchronization, I create it.
+There are many excellent offline note-taking apps supporting filesystem storage available.
+However, I couldn't find a APP that supports both self-hosted and easy to manage the synchronized data.
+The purpose of this project is to mitigate the above pain-point.

 ## LICENSE